bsodmike/omniauth_scratch/README.md

 The app allows users to either authenticate (and create a user with an associated authentication) or sign up for an account with password access.
 This concept has been built upon as

-* If a user authenticates against a service and later signs up for a regular account, re-authentication will merge the authentication with the current user account and delete the prior account.
-The prior account is deleted as a measure to ensure that email isn't taken up in the app as this is validated for uniqueness in its model.
+* If a user authenticates against a service and later signs up for a regular account, re-authentication will merge the authentication with the current user account <del>and delete the prior account.
+The prior account is deleted as a measure to ensure that email isn't taken up in the app as this is validated for uniqueness in its model</del> .
 * New accounts created as a result of simply authenticating with a service are subjected to model validations and prompts for an email address — the password and password_hash fields remain as nil.
 * Accounts only created against an authentication are only allowed to delete their authentication if they have more than one (as their password & hash are nil)
 * Since the password/hash fields are nil for accounts created purely against an authentication, logging in with just the email (blank password & confirmation) raises a `BCrypt::Errors::InvalidSalt` exception.
 This is rescued to route to the sign up path with an appropriate message.